niell-ion/crossing-docs/docs/crossing_setup.md

+### Retract Jacks

+* Fully retract leveling jacks using the crank, and attach the pin to secure jacks in highest location.

+* Ensure that leveling jacks are pinned at the highest hole location before moving the trailer to avoid damage to equipment.

+* Only use tongue jack during towing.

 **Step 4: Stow Arm Counterweights**

 * Ensuring Step 1 has been completed, Remove the counterweight nuts. **Do not remove the counterweight backstop.**